Full-time: 2 years

 Typically applicants go through a selection and interview process that usually includes attending an experiential workshop as well as a formal individual interview which includes a discussion of a portfolio of your artwork.

 If you are an international student and you are required to send a portfolio with your application, please be aware that your portfolio will not be able to be returned.
+Digital portfolios will be accepted.

 Limited places available

-Currently we are able to offer 16 places per academic year.
+Currently, we are able to offer 16 places per academic year.

 Disclosure and Barring Service